NO NEWS IS BAD NEWS...

 So let them know of any changes, material or not.
 Comment on the economy, specifically how it relates to your business and how management will react to these industry and market changes.
 What are the company’s plans to keep or increase shareholder value during these turbulent times?
 Show your shareholders that management is on top of things and is prepared to do what is necessary to overcome these obstacles.

-Companies listed on CNSX have the advantage that they are required to update shareholders through the CNSX Monthly Progress reports, which are posted online.
-You can view an example of CNSX's Monthly Progress reports here.
+Companies listed on CSE have the advantage that they are required to update shareholders through the CSE Monthly Progress reports, which are posted online.
+You can view an example of CSE's Monthly Progress reports here.
 These reports inform shareholders of any changes to the company such as:

 - General overview and discussion of developments of the company in the past month.

 - General overview and discussion of the activities of management.